 You can attach files to tasks and notify users that tasks have been added.

 There are lots of options for categorising tasks and issues, such as setting the priority level.
-If you are using Backlog to manage your actual workload backlog, then you can easily see what’s relevant for your grooming discussions.
+If you are using Backlog to manage your actual Agile product backlog, then you can easily see what’s relevant for your grooming discussions.

 Do that at the same time as creating an issue.
 Then link the issue (and any other issues) to the milestone.